SkillsUnion/tamkeen-software/docs/3-backend/springboot-basics/mvc.md

 - **Controller**: The controller provides model data to the view.

-You can read more about MVC [here](https://www.freecodecamp.org/news/model-view-controller-mvc-explained-through-ordering-drinks-at-the-bar-efcba6255053/).
+You can read more about MVC <a href = "https://www.freecodecamp.org/news/model-view-controller-mvc-explained-through-ordering-drinks-at-the-bar-efcba6255053/" target= "_blank"> here
+</a>.

 In a typical API-centric application, the view is usually a frontend application (e.g. React, Vue, Angular, etc).